 My first piece of advice for prevention is to make sure you only bring your rabbit outdoors when it’s not too cold.
-For an indoor rabbit, you want to avoid temperatures above freezing, so 0ºC or 32ºF.
+For an indoor rabbit, you want to avoid temperatures below freezing, so 0ºC or 32ºF.
 A little warmer than that is best, but even indoor rabbits have fur coats so they can withstand cold temperatures for short periods of time.

 You also want to be sure that there is no serious wind chill.
 Strong winds can make the temperature feel much colder than it actually is, so take that into account when determining if it’s too cold to bring your rabbit outside.